esteinig/dartQC/readme/install.md

 #### How do I run the script?

 Before you run the script, you need to activate the virtual environment.
-I can be deactivated after you are done with the command `source deactivate`.
+It can be deactivated after you are done with the command `source deactivate`.

 ```
 source activate dartqc